pouchdb/pouchdb/docs/api.md

 PouchDB.replicate(source, target, [options])
 {% endhighlight %}

 Replicate data from `source` to `target`.
 Both the `source` and `target` can be a PouchDB instance or a string representing a CouchDB database url or the name a local PouchDB database.
 If `options.live` is `true`, then this will track future changes and also replicate them automatically.
+Note that ``complete`` will not be emitted when `options.live` is `true`.

 Replication is an event emiter like changes and emits the `complete`, `change`, and `error` events.